-We were extremely pleased with the overall performance of the Munchkin Step, with impressive odor control that helped it earn our Editors' Choice award.
-The hands-free system is easy to use with a convenient foot pedal, and the self-sealing system helps keep the odors trapped inside the can with each new deposit.
-While we weren't big fans of the strong lavender scent and the deposit opening is a bit small for size 3 and larger diapers, we think most families will be more than happy with what the Munchkin brings to the table.
+The Munchkin Step diaper pail has impressive odor control which helped it earn our Editors' Choice award.
+The hands-free pail is easy to use with a convenient foot pedal, large capacity, and the self-sealing system helps keep the odors trapped inside the can with each new deposit.
+While we weren't big fans of the strong lavender scent and the deposit opening is somewhat small for size 3 and larger diapers, we think most families will be more than happy with what the Munchkin brings to the table.

 Munchkin Step Review